-The acoustic guitar saddle - while relatively unobtrusive - plays a very significant role in the guitar's sound, since the saddle takes the vibrations from the strings and transfers them to the guitar's top.
-As such, the saddle is a crucial component of the acoustic guitar's sound, so the shape, construction, and materials used in the saddle are of great importance.
+As such, the saddle is a crucial component of the acoustic guitar's sound, so the shape, construction, and materials used in the saddle are incredibly important.

 If you wish to adjust the action with an acoustic saddle, it's a relatively easy procedure.
 You simply sand the saddle down until you've found the optimal height for your playing style.
 Of course, if the saddle is outfitted with an electric pickup, you won't sand the bottom.
 Instead, shims are typically used to lower or raise the action.